 Gifts with Environmental Themes

 A gift, such as a book, film, or magazine subscription, with environmental themes.
-For book ideas, check out Green That Life’s Best Environmental Books and the Green Book Guide with 10 picks for enviro-themed gift books.
+For book ideas, check out Green That Life’s Best Environmental Books, including fiction books for kids and adults, and the Green Book Guide with 10 picks for enviro-themed gift books.

 - Gifts that focus on experiences: cooking classes, theater shows (when they return), a trip that you’ve purchased carbon offsets for, or focuses on environmental conservation.